Essential for a sustainable portfolio

 Investments are made across the capital structure for our global clients.
 Our international team of experts can access the right opportunities – debt or equity – to deliver robust, risk-adjusted returns.

-Access real estate equity, private debt & alternative credit, private equity & infrastructure, and hedge funds.
+Access opportunities in real estate equity, private debt & alternative credit, infrastructure, impact investing and hedge funds.

 Debt investments